ivangfr/graalvm-quarkus-micronaut-springboot/README.md

 - **collect-jvm-jar-docker-size-times.sh**

-  It packages jar files and builds docker images of all JVM applications, collecting data like: jar packaging time, jar size, docker build time and docker image size.
+  It packages jar files and builds Docker image of JVM applications, collecting data like: jar packaging time, jar size, docker build time and docker image size.

 - **collect-native-jar-docker-size-times.sh**

-  It packages jar files and builds docker images of all Native applications, collecting data like: jar packaging time, jar size, docker build time and docker image size.
+  It packages jar files and builds Docker image of Native applications, collecting data like: jar packaging time, jar size, docker build time and docker image size.

   > **Note**: On Mac and Windows, it's recommended to increase the memory allocated to Docker to at least 8G (and potentially to add more CPUs as well) since native-image compiler is a heavy process.
 On Linux, Docker uses by default the resources available on the host so no configuration is needed.

 - **collect-ab-times-memory-usage.sh**

-  It starts docker container of all applications (JVM and Native), collecting data like: startup time, initial memory usage, time spent to run ab tests for the first time and (after some warm up) for the second time, final memory usage and shutdown time.
+  It starts Docker container of JVM and Native applications, collecting data like: startup time, initial memory usage, time spent to run ab tests for the first time and (after some warm up) for the second time, final memory usage and shutdown time.

+- **remove-jvm-docker-images.sh**

+  It removes the Docker image of JVM applications.

+- **remove-native-docker-images.sh**

+  It removes the Docker image of Native applications.

 ## AB Tests